Michael J Wright Archive Documentation

 FEDORA_SECONDARY_USERNAME, FEDORA_SECONDARY_PASSWORD .env Secondary account (can be repurposed for Worker)

-FEDORA_BASIC_AUTH Cloudflare Worker secret Base64 user:pass used for proxy authentication
+FEDORA_BASIC_AUTH Cloudflare Worker secret Base64 user:pass used for Worker-to-Fedora authentication (prefer least-privilege, non-admin credentials)

 POSTGRES_* .env Database credentials; rotate with backups